kevinbism/caos/README.md

 [![license][license-image]][license-url]

 Cube Animate On Scroll.
-The best mostruoso JS module for your projects based on Aos.js.
+The best mostruoso JS module for your projects.

 ## ⚙ Installation